olmozavala/2D_OpenCL_SDF/README.md

     git clone git@github.com:olmozavala/2D_OpenCL_SDF.git

-And then you add the submodules with:
+And then you cd into the folder and add the submodules with:

     git submodule init